The (quiet) extension of the AML regime: an overview

 In summary art market participants are now obliged to:

 It is worth noting that HMRC must approve any beneficial owners and senior management of an art market participant as part of the registration process.
 This is to ensure they are appropriate people to undertake their responsibilities.
 Overseas dealers who come to the UK to sell works of art are also required to register.
+The original deadline of 10 January 2021 has been extended to 10 June 2021.

 This should be an assessment of the level of risk of money laundering and terrorist financing to which the individual or business is exposed by virtue of the nature of the business and also the level of risk in a particular customer.
 HMRC may ask to inspect this risk assessment at any time.